PhD in Counseling

 Columbia University

 Columbia University offers a PhD in Counseling Psychology with a focus on multicultural and social justice approaches to counseling.
-Applicants are expected to have above-average verbal and quantitative skills as demonstrated by transcripts, references, and GRE scores as entry to the program is competitive.
+Entry to the program is competitive, so applicants are expected to have above-average verbal and quantitative skills as demonstrated by transcripts, references, and GRE scores.
 The program has a mentorship format that pairs students with faculty supervisors.
 Students indicate their preferred faculty supervisor in their application, although not all supervisors may accept new PhD students each year.
-While the degree focuses on practical counseling skills and a dissertation, students can also pursue additional research opportunities as part of the degree plan.
+While the degree focuses on practical counseling skills and a dissertation, students can pursue additional research opportunities as part of the degree plan.
 Course topics include statistics, research design, human behavior, and professional ethics.
 Applications are accepted once per year for a fall term start.
-The degree is also available with a Bilingual Latinx Mental Health specialization that trains students to offer culturally-appropriate counseling services in Spanish to Latinx populations.
-Applicants must meet the Spanish language competency requirement for this specialization and complete an internship in a Spanish language agency.
+The degree is also available with a Bilingual Latinx Mental Health concentration that trains students to offer culturally appropriate counseling services in Spanish to Latinx populations.
+Applicants must meet this specialization’s Spanish language competency requirement and complete an internship in a Spanish language agency.

 Pace University

-At Pace University’s Westchester Campus in New York, students can earn a PhD in Mental Health Counseling with opportunities to specialize in grief counseling, substance abuse counseling, or positive psychotherapy and counseling.
-This CACREP-accredited program trains students to work in applied settings providing mental health counseling services, conducting scholarly research, or providing clinical supervision.
+At Pace University’s Westchester Campus in New York, students can earn a PhD in Mental Health Counseling with specializations in grief counseling, substance abuse counseling, or positive psychotherapy and counseling.
+This CACREP-accredited program trains students to work in applied settings providing mental health counseling services, clinical supervision, or conducting scholarly research.
 A master’s degree in mental health counseling or a related field with a cumulative 3.6 GPA is required for admission; applicants must also be licensed or eligible for professional counseling licensure in New York.
 Students take 46 credits of research methods, statistics, and counselor education classes during the fall, spring, and summer terms in the first two years of study and have a maximum of six additional years to complete the dissertation requirements.

 Michigan State University

-Those interested in rehabilitation counseling careers may want to consider the PhD in Rehabilitation Counselor Education offered at Michigan State University in East Lansing.
+Those interested in rehabilitation counseling careers can consider the PhD in Rehabilitation Counselor Education offered at Michigan State University in East Lansing.
 This CACREP-accredited degree prepares graduates in five key areas: counseling, supervision, teaching, research and scholarship, and leadership and advocacy in the field of rehabilitation counseling.
 During the program, students can take advantage of exchange opportunities at partner universities in Ireland and across the United States.
-Applicants must have a master’s degree with at least a 3.3 GPA and submit transcripts with GRE scores and letters of recommendation as part of the application package.
+Applicants must have a master’s degree with at least a 3.3 GPA and submit transcripts and letters of recommendation as part of the application package.
+GRE scores can be submitted to demonstrate academic merit, but are no longer an admission requirement.
 The university offers financial support through teaching and research assistantships, conference support, scholarships, and fellowships.
 Applications are due December 1 and new students are admitted to start the program in the fall semester.

 Virginia Tech